 Running large, complex projects is challenging with the increased number of tasks, costs and risk associated with it.
-Project-based companies need an efficient way to manage the operations and financials of their projects to maximize performance.
-Simply, using a work breakdown structure (WBS) to manage everything is not the way to run a project business.
+Many companies need an efficient way to manage the operations and financials of their projects to maximize performance.
+Simply, using a work breakdown structure (WBS) to manage everything is not the way to run a company.

 While many project managers use the term Project Breakdown Structure (PBS) and WBS interchangeably, they are not the same.
 Using the WBS as both the financial and operational hierarchy of a project is a major project governance flaw for project-based companies.